 Our managing digital marketing research revealed many challenges in terms of how digital marketing is run in companies today.
 Problems included a lack of focus on integrated strategy, testing, and optimisation and structural issues like teams working in silos or a lack of skills in integrated communications.

-To counter these types of problems and to make the most of the opportunities for growing a business through digital marketing trends, many businesses are now putting a digital transformation programme in place.
+To counter these types of problems and to make the most of the opportunities for growing a business through digital marketing trends, many businesses are now hiring internet marketing strategy consultants to put a digital transformation programme in place.

 The aim of digital transformation is to develop a roadmap to improve digital capabilities and skills, while at the same time, integrating ‘always-on’ digital marketing activities with brand and product marketing in the business.